buildpacks/rfcs/text/0000-offline-buildpackages.md

 <layern> ━━ /cnb/assets/<java15-asset-sha256>.zip
 ```

-Asset Packages will have a `io.buildpacks.asset.layers` Label.
+Asset packages will have a `io.buildpacks.asset.layers` Label.
 This label's contents will be a `json` object mapping each layer to metadata describing the assets it provides.

 ``` json
 {